Stroudwater Navigation: Development

 The length to be restored in the first phase, known as Phase 1a, was around 6 mi, and presented some of the biggest difficulties to restoration in the whole 36 mi route.
 Through Dudbridge, the channel had been used as part of a flood relief scheme by the Environment Agency.
-Water from the Slad Brook, which is culverted beneath Stroud, joins the Thames and Severn Canal a short distance above Lower Wallbridge Lock, the first on that canal, while the Painswick Stream joins above the Dudbridge Locks, and the Ruscombe Brook joins between the two locks.
+Water from Slad Brook, which is culverted beneath Stroud, joins the Thames and Severn Canal a short distance above Lower Wallbridge Lock, the first on that canal, while Painswick Stream joins above the Dudbridge Locks, and Ruscombe Brook joins between the two locks.
 The top gates of the locks had been replaced with concrete dams, which maintained the water level at normal flows around 3.3 ft lower than the navigable levels.
 Below the A419 Dudbridge Road Bridge, the water was discharged into the River Frome.
 As a consequence of its flood relief function, the channel here is classified as a "main river".
 Designs for reinstatement of the canal had to accommodate large flows on this section, and included underground bywash culverts, capable of carrying the full flood flow of all three streams.
 A new weir which carries a towpath bridge was constructed where the water leaves the canal to enter the River Frome, and a set of floodgates was constructed beyond the weir, to protect the canal from high water levels.

 In November 2007 work started to clear the canal between Ryeford Double Lock and Oil Mills Bridge.
 Oil Mills Bridge was rebuilt, with the brickwork left after its demolition being incorporated into the new bridge.
-By mid-2012, when the Inland Waterways Association held a trailboat festival on the refurbished canal, as part of an event called "Stroud on Water", over 2 mi of canal from Ocean swingbridge to the bottom of Dudbridge Locks were open for navigation, as was a second section from the top of the locks to the bottom of Wallbridge Locks on the Thames and Severn Canal.
-As part of the restoration of the Dudbridge Locks, a hydro-electric installation was built.
-The scheme is expected to generate over 100 MWh per year, and income from the sale of the electricity to the national grid will help to fund ongoing maintenance of the canal.
+By mid-2012, when the Inland Waterways Association held a trailboat festival on the refurbished canal as part of an event called "Stroud on Water", over 2 mi of canal from Ocean swingbridge to the bottom of Dudbridge Locks were open for navigation, as was a second section from the top of the locks to the bottom of Wallbridge Locks on the Thames and Severn Canal.

+As part of the restoration of the Dudbridge Locks, a hydro-electric installation was built, partly funded by grants of £100,000 from the Gloucestershire Environmental Trust and £45,000 from the Summerfield Charitable Trust.
+Between 2014 and 2022 the scheme generated around 80 MWh per year, and income from the sale of electricity to help fund ongoing maintenance of the canal was £20,000 per year.

 An evaluation cruise was held on 10 November 2017, when the maintenance boat Wookey Hole carried three assessors from the Heritage Lottery Fund, the chief executive from Stroud District Council and their canal project manager, the Mayor of Stroud, and the Cotswold Canals Trust chief executive and vice-chair.
-It travelled from The Ocean at Stonebridge eastwards to Bowbridge Lock, with a stop for lunch at Upper Wallbridge Lock.
+It travelled from The Ocean at Stonehouse eastwards to Bowbridge Lock, with a stop for lunch at Upper Wallbridge Lock.
 The cruise enabled the assessors to view the work done and to sign off the Phase 1a project, bringing it to a conclusion.